 But improving digital shelf placements with SEO requires you to go deeper.
 Enhanced content is your key to going from decent discoverability to the kind that matches the “eye level is buy level” principle.
 Creating enhanced product content gives search algorithms more context to understand where you belong on the digital shelf.
 The more context you can provide, the more likely you’ll be able to rank highly for long-tail keywords that have higher chances of converting.
 Conversions are key.

-2. Facing/Zoning for Visual Effect
+2. Facing/Zoning for visual effect

 In brick-and-mortar retail, facing/zoning is the act of placing products on the front edges of shelves with their labels turned forward.
 For stores, it’s an important factor in improving shopping experiences as facing makes shelves more aesthetically pleasing and easier to browse.
 For brands, facing is an important factor in getting consumers to notice your products on crowded shelves.
-Combined with achieving eye level placements, having a high volume of products facing consumers in aisles can boost brand awareness and sales.
+Combined with achieving eye-level placements, having a high volume of products facing consumers in aisles can boost brand awareness and sales.

 On the digital shelf, every entry faces the consumer.
 But that doesn’t mean you’re automatically making the most of this physical shelf-stocking principle.
 On the digital shelf, your version of facing is all about your product images.
 You need your product images to stand out to customers as they research potential purchases.
 This starts with a striking, high-quality image that appears in search results and continues through to purchase with additional images and content that provide additional context.
 Context matters.
 Especially on the digital shelf as it is easy to sell bundles, replacement parts, accessories, or other products that are contextually relevant.

 The last physical shelf-stocking principle to keep in mind is related to distribution.
 All of the slotting and placement fees you pay won’t matter if your products are always out of stock.
 The challenges of inventory management carry over to your digital shelf.
-Even if you’ve optimized for search across all platforms and loaded your entries with high quality images, consumers aren’t likely to wait for out of stock products.
+Even if you’ve optimized for search across all platforms and loaded your entries with high-quality images, consumers aren’t likely to wait for out-of-stock products.
 They’ll be more inclined to find a suitable alternative if your products aren’t available.
 And, they just might go elsewhere.

 To win on the digital shelf, you need to make sure that your products are always in stock.
 Consumers expect on-demand access to anything and everything they need, so you can’t afford to have peaks and valleys in availability for popular products.
-If you do run out of something, ensure you have a next-best alternative is key.
-Provide relevant suggestions that are in stock to keep your buyer engaged, happy and buying from you.
+If you do run out of something, ensure you have the next-best alternative is key.
+Provide relevant suggestions that are in stock to keep your buyer engaged, happy, and buying from you.

 Each of these principles requires one key thing—quality product content that will stand out from the crowd of competitors.
 The problem is that many brands struggle to produce relevant product content at the scale that e-commerce requires.